wilsonmar/mac-setup/README.md

 1. Manually arrange to your liking the sequence of folders on the left panel of Finder.

-   ### Added in $HOME folder

-   NOTE: Folder and file names beginning with a "." are hidden by default.
-   Press <strong>command + shift + .</strong> to toggle the display of hidden files and folders.

-   The macsetup.sh automation script adds these files:

-   * mac-setup.env
-   * aliases.sh

-   * .bash_profile
-   * .bashrc

-   * .zshrc
-   * .zshenv
-   * .zprofile
-   * .zshrc

    * keepa.kdbx (Keepass database)

    The mac-setup.sh script adds these folders: